Euphoria (American TV series): Episode titles

 Many of the episode titles for season one are references to late-1990s and early-2000s song titles that correlate to the episode itself.
 For instance, "'03 Bonnie and Clyde" is a reference to the 2002 Jay-Z and Beyoncé song of the same name.
 The loyal relationship between Nate Jacobs and Maddy Perez in the episode mirrors that between Jay-Z and Beyoncé in the song.
-For season two, many of the episode titles are references to books and quotes.

 Release

 The series premiered on June 16, 2019, on HBO.
 In Southeast Asia, Hong Kong, and Taiwan, it premiered on June 17, 2019, through HBO Asia.
 In Australia, it premiered on June 17, 2019, through Foxtel.
 In the United Kingdom and the Republic of Ireland, it premiered on August 6, 2019, through Sky Atlantic.
-The specials were released on December 6, 2020 (as Part 1: Rue) and January 24, 2021 (as Part 2: Jules).
+The specials were released on December 6, 2020 (as "Part 1: Rue") and January 24, 2021 (as "Part 2: Jules").
 The second season premiered on January 9, 2022.
+A third season is expected to premiere in 2026.

 Like many HBO series, Euphoria is extensively pirated in the United Kingdom.

 Home media

 The first and second seasons (including the two special episodes) were released on DVD on November 1, 2022, by Warner Bros.
 Home Entertainment.
+This is the first A24 series not to be released from Lionsgate Home Entertainment.
+A Blu-ray and 4K Ultra HD Blu-ray are not yet announced.